seandstewart/bardly/pending/tragedies/macbeth/11-player.md

 May they not be my oracles as well,
 And set me up in hope?
 But hush! no more.

 *Sennet sounded.
-Enter MACBETH, as king, LADY MACBETH, as queen, and WITCH 1 as a Servant*
+Enter MACBETH, as king, LADY MACBETH, as queen, and Witch 1 as a Servant*

 **MACBETH**
 Here's our chief guest. /